Travel Bursaries for PhD Students are available. To apply please download the form by following the link below and contact the Secretary,

 NOTE: Bursaries are not available for meetings that are being directly supported by the Solid State Chemistry Group, i.e. the annual Christmas meeting of the SSCG.

-· The applicant must be a member of the RSC Solid State Chemistry Group and Member of RSC (AMRSC or MRSC).
+- The applicant must be a member of the RSC Solid State Chemistry Group and Member of RSC (AMRSC or MRSC).

-· The applicant must produce a short written report describing key impressions and interesting scientific contributions or developments experienced at the conference.
-This must be completed within 1 month of the end of the conference and will be published in the Solid State Chemistry Newsletter.
+- The applicant must produce a short written report describing key impressions and interesting scientific contributions or developments experienced at the conference.
+This will be published in the Solid State Chemistry Newsletter.
 The applicants should acknowledge SSCG and RSC for funding.

-· The award can be up to 50% of the total cost of attendance at the conference.
+- The award should not exceed 100% of the total cost of the attendance at the conference.

 - A student can only receive one award for the duration of their studies.